kymata-atlas/kymata-core/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The Kymata Atlas is xxx for xxx.
-It is maintained by the Kymata Research Group ([kymata.org](https://kymata.org); UCL & University of Cambridge).
+The Kymata Atlas is xxx for xxx, including both standard and experimental pipelines.
+It is maintained by the [Kymata Research Group](https://kymata.org)).

-The codebase is xxx for xxx to ensure the transparency of the results in the Kymata Atlas.

 The core pipeline includes:
 * Preprocessing